spinnaker/spinnaker/docs/commands.md

  * `--address`: (*Required*) The address your jenkins master is reachable at.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--options`: Get options for the specified field name.
- * `--password`: The password of the jenkins user to authenticate as.
+ * `--password`: (*Sensitive data* - user will be prompted on standard input) The password of the jenkins user to authenticate as.
  * `--username`: The username of the jenkins user to authenticate as.

 ---